FREQUENTLY ASKED QUESTONS (FAQ’S)

 It is unlawful for any person to camp or sleep overnight or longer in or on any city owned, leased or maintained beach, natural area, park, playground or play field unless prior written permission has been received from the city (per City Ordinance 4.25.090)

-• Payment can be made via cash, check or money order.
-We cannot accept debit or credit cards at this time.
+• Payment can be made via check, debit or credit card.

 9. How do I obtain a copy of an accident report that was taken by the Coeur d’Alene Police Department?